dividab/graphql-norm/README.md

 ### merge()

-When you normalize the response of a query you probably want to merge the resulting ID/Object dictionary into a another, large ID/Object dictionary that is held by your application.
-Since the ID/Object dictionary is just a JS object you can do this merge any way you want but the merge() function is provided an optimized convenience to do the merging.
+When you normalize the response of a query you probably want to merge the resulting normalized object map into a another, large normalized object map that is held by your application.
+Since the normalized object map is just a JS object you can do this merge any way you want but the merge() function is provided an optimized convenience to do the merging.

 [version-image]: https://img.shields.io/npm/v/gql-cache.svg?style=flat
 [version-url]: https://www.npmjs.com/package/gql-cache